 Community is universal.
-We've all been part of one in some shape or form — which is, I suspect, a big part of the reason so many communities are started without a strategy.
+We've all been part of one in some shape or form — which is likely why so many communities are started without a strategy.

 We all have experience with communities in the cultural sense.
 Even those who aren’t professional community builders will assume that communities can be run based on good intuition alone, or may even feel that being strategic about community is 'inauthentic'.

 This isn’t the case.
 Strategies are absolutely necessary to help Community Managers run communities effectively at inception and while they grow.
 Strong strategies empower Community Managers to infuse the community’s authenticity into other parts of the business.

 A community strategy is a detailed, long-range plan for how to support and evolve a healthy community in order to achieve the organization's business objectives.

 Building a community strategy is essential for CMs because:

 With that in mind, here's my systematic approach to developing a community strategy.
 We teach this process in our C School Foundations and Essentials level courses, and dozens of students have successfully used it to produce community strategies for their organizations.

 Whether you're building an entirely new community, you're new to managing this particular one, or you're looking to refresh your community — it's never too late to develop or revisit your strategy.

 This initial planning phase involves outlining your community's why — the reasons it does or will exist.
 You’ll look at how the community will serve both its members and your company’s goals.
 To kick-start this process, ask yourself the following questions: